Tomella/elvis-placenames/README.md

-# Elvis Bathy #
+# Elvis Placenames #

-Exposing bathymetry data gathered from the Bathy search.
+Exposing placenames or gazetteer data gathered from the various jurisdictions.

 ### What is this repository for? ###